Aruna-Narayanasamy/Whole-Genome-Sequencing/Documentation/03_QC_Report analysis.md

  - It also include expalnation of how to view FASTQC HTML reports.

  ## 1.Creating main output directory
-  - Before running FastQC, the main directory (Output_Files) for storing all analysis outputs was created.
+  - Before running FastQC, the main directory (Output_Files) is created for storing all analysis outputs files.
   - **Command**: mkdir /workspaces/Whole-Genome-Sequencing/Output_Files
   - It will contain QC reports, Indexing files, Alignment files, variant Calling files, decompressed FASTQ files.